Amanuel085/airbnb-clone-project/README.md

 | Listing Detailed View   | Full property info, image gallery, pricing, and booking form.              |
 | Simple Checkout View    | Streamlined payment and confirmation interface with user details.          |

-Absolutely, Amanuel!
-Here's a clean breakdown you can include in your `README.md` under a new section titled **🎨 Design Specifications**:

----

 ##  Design Specifications